sanmai/pipeline/README.md

 - The resulting pipeline is an iterator and by default is not rewindable.

+- Pipeline implements `IteratorAggregate` which is not the same as `Iterator`.
+Where the latter needed, the pipeline can be converted:

 # Classes and interfaces

 - `\Pipeline\Simple` is the main user-facing class for the pipeline with sane defaults for most methods.